Crystal-SDS/controller/doc/api_specification_storlets.md

 #### HTTP Request Example

 ```
-DELETE /storlets/:storlet_id
+DELETE /filters/:filter_id

 ```

-## Get Storlet metadata
+## Get filter metadata

-An application can ask for the Storlet metadata by issuing an HTTP GET request.
+An application can ask for the filter metadata by issuing an HTTP GET request.

 ### Request

 #### URL structure
-The URL that represents the storlet data resource.
-The URL is **/storlets/:storlet_id**
+The URL that represents the filter data resource.
+The URL is **/filters/:filter_id**

 #### Method
 GET